 Transition from one NOAC to another — We suggest following instructions contained in the approved prescribing information for each of these anticoagulants.
 For example, United States labeling (6/16/2015) states that when transitioning from apixaban (Eliquis) to anticoagulants other than warfarin, “Discontinue ELIQUIS and begin taking the new anticoagulant other than warfarin at the usual time of the next dose of ELIQUIS” and when transitioning from another NOAC to apixaban, “Discontinue the anticoagulant other than warfarin and begin taking ELIQUIS at the usual time of the next dose of the anticoagulant other than warfarin” .

-Drug interactions — A detailed review of the different drug interactions can be found in tables (table 5A-D) and the Lexicomp drug interaction program within UpToDate.
-(See "Direct oral anticoagulants: Dosing and adverse effects".)
+Drug interactions — A detailed review of the different drug interactions can be found in tables (table 6A-C) and the Lexicomp drug interaction program within UpToDate.
+(See "Direct oral anticoagulants and parenteral direct thrombin inhibitors: Dosing and adverse effects".)

 SPECIFIC PATIENT GROUPS

 Short duration atrial fibrillation — Some patients with paroxysmal atrial fibrillation (PAF) have episodes lasting as short as 30 seconds; these may be clinically significant or silent.
 It is not known whether such patients are at the same level of risk as those with longer or more frequent episodes at the same CHA2DS2-VASc risk score.
 (See "Atrial fibrillation: Risk of embolization", section on 'Duration and frequency in PAF'.)